CruGlobal/mpdx-react/README.md

 };
 ```

-At some point after using a new `t()` label, you will need to run `yarn onesky:upload` to extract all the labels used by the application (including your new one) and send them to OneSky for translation.
+Whenever you open a new PR, GitHub actions automatically runs `yarn onesky:upload` to extract all the labels used by the application (including your new one) and sends them to OneSky for translation.
 Once they have been translated, you can then run `yarn onesky:download` to pull the updated translations from OneSky into the project.
+Note that you will need the [`ONESKY_API_*` variables](#cru-specific-secrets) in your `.env` file for the download to work.
 Then you can submit a PR with the changes to the `public/locales/` directory.

 ## Learn More